Ocean City’s superintendent in line to lead Pennsylvania school district

-OCEAN CITY – Less than a year after concluding an extensive search for a new superintendent, the Ocean City school district may have to do it again, with current superintendent Matt Friedman likely to get a new job in Pennsylvania.
+OCEAN CITY — Less than a year after concluding an extensive search for a new superintendent, the city's school district may have to do it again, as current Superintendent Matt Friedman is likely to get a new job in Pennsylvania.

-The Quakertown Community School District in Bucks County, Pennsylvania, was set to vote on a new superintendent at a special meeting on Tuesday evening, with plans to introduce the new superintendent to the community.
+The Quakertown Community School District in Bucks County, Pennsylvania, was set to vote on a new superintendent at a special meeting Tuesday evening.

 The agenda for that school board did not include a name for the candidate, but the Bucks County Herald identified the candidate as Dr. Matthew Friedman of the Ocean City district.

-Friedman did not respond to a request for comment on Tuesday.
-Neither did Ocean City Board of Education president Chris Halliday.
+Friedman did not respond to a request for comment Tuesday.
+Neither did Ocean City Board of Education President Chris Halliday.

-This time last year, the Ocean City school board was meeting with candidates to replace former superintendent Kathleen Taylor, who spent 15 years as the district superintendent.

 People are also reading…